Terms of Engagement

 Invoices and Charging Rates

-- Should Court Action become necessary to recover any unpaid and due invoices you agree to refund the costs of such action plus interest, as above.
-If you have any query about your bill, you should contact the Fee Earner dealing with your matter straight away.
+• Should Court Action become necessary to recover any unpaid and due invoices you agree to refund the costs of such action plus interest, as above.
+If you have any queries about your bill, you should contact the Fee Earner dealing with your matter straightaway.

 We are entitled to settle your outstanding invoice(s) from monies received or held on your behalf.
 If we are not paid in accordance with our agreed terms, we shall also be entitled to:

-- Recovery any costs, expenses or disbursements we incur in collecting the overdue amount
+• Recovery of any costs, expenses or disbursements we incur in collecting the overdue amount

 If you object to the amount of our invoice (other than disbursements) from money held on account you have the right to have the invoice assessed by the Court.
 Your objection needs to be in writing to us within one month of delivery of the invoice.